September marks the beginning of fall and getting ready for winter. In this blog post, we’ll discuss what to do in your garden in September.

 - Autumn is a good time for improving your garden soil.
 Add manure, compost, and leaves to increase the organic matter content.
 Before adding lime to your soil, have your soil tested to determine if your soil is acidic and needs lime.

 Harvest garlic when the tops die down.
-To prepare garlic for long term storage, cure the bulbs for four to six weeks in a warm, dry, shady location where there is good air circulation.
+To prepare garlic for long-term storage, cure the bulbs for four to six weeks in a warm, dry, shady location where there is good air circulation.
 Pile bulbs no more than two to three deep.
 After curing, store in a cool, dry, well-ventilated spot.
 Pick all remaining fruit.
 Figs should be ripening and ready to be picked as well.

 Weed and Pest Control

 - Mites, thrip, and scale are prevalent this time of year, causing a lot of damage.
 Black sooty mold on the leaves is usually a sign of insect infestation.
 Use any of the safe insecticides on the market to control these destructive creatures.
-Control spider mites with insecticidal soap or spray light horticultural oil on infested plants in early morning or early evening.
+Control spider mites with insecticidal soap or spray light horticultural oil on infested plants in the early morning or early evening.

 - Powdery mildew becomes more abundant following periods of cool weather.
 Infected plants are covered with a white, powdery growth.

-- If you find having issues with weeds in your lawn, especially crabgrass or annual bluegrass, then now is the time to apply the Master Nursery Pre-emergent Lawn Food.
+- If you find having issues with weeds in your lawn, especially crabgrass or annual bluegrass, then now is the time to apply the Master Nursery Pre-Emergent Lawn Food.
 This will keep seeds from sprouting and multiplying.
 You can do this again in February.

 All in all, September is a busy month for gardeners, and we hope you enjoyed our what to do in your garden in September article.

-from the folks of Shamrock Landscape!
+from the folks of Shamrock Landscape in Benicia!